comp3516-hku/comp3516-hku.github.io/tutorials.md

 title: Tutorials
 permalink: /tutorials/
 ---
 You can download the tutorials here.
-We will try to upload lectures prior to their corresponding classes.
+We will try to upload related materials prior to their corresponding classes.